 Weld testing, underside.
 This is an example of good quality welds.
 Notice the visible weld marks.

-The welded battery pack for my cruiser.
+The welded battery pack for my board tracker.
 I'll be writing up a seperate post for the battery enclosure.

-The cruiser battery pack with the BMS fitted, and shrink-wrapped.
+The board tracker battery pack with the BMS fitted, and shrink-wrapped.
 This thing is a 52V 24Ah battery, with a 60A BMS.
 It's scary powerful.